Explore the best multi-asset prop firms for traders seeking diverse market access and profitable opportunities across various asset classes.

 Prop Firm Asset Classes Profit Split Platform Key Advantage Main Limitation

-Hudson River Trading All major classes N/A (market maker) Proprietary Advanced technology and scale Not accessible to retail traders
+Hudson River Trading All major classes N/A (market maker) Proprietary Scale, research, execution edge Not accessible to retail traders

 Ultimately, the key to success lies in aligning your trading style with a firm's strengths while being prepared for the challenges that come with prop trading.
-Look for firms with strong feedback on payout reliability, fair challenge rules, and professional support [27].
+Look for firms with strong transparency on rules, clear payout mechanics, and support that matches your experience level.
 While profit splits and asset variety are important, they shouldn’t be the sole factors in your decision-making process.

 Conclusion